-Related to the research methods, the authors find that the trends of using the qualitative research method by the Indonesian researchers in 2020 is still the same as the trends several years ago, as reported in Iftanti and Shofiya's (2017) literature review.
+Related to the research methods, the authors find that the trends of using the qualitative research method by the Indonesian researchers in 2020 is still the same as the trends several years ago, as reported in Iftanti and Shofiya's (2017)literature review.
 However, the trends of using the qualitative research method in Indonesia contradicts that in Iran.
 For example, Farsani and Babaii (2018) reviewed a sample of 663 unpublished applied linguistics MA theses distributed over 30 years to represent the status of research phenomena in an EFL setting.
 They found that most of the studies (72%) were approached quantitatively.

 Related to the theoretical framework used by the researchers, it seems that Indonesian journals might still tolerate using old theories to frame a research study and not consider having the recent theories as a primary factor in accepting and publishing a paper.
-This view might be different from what as explained by Egbert and Sanden in the book entitled Writing education research: Guidelines for publishable scholarship in 2015; explained by Renandya in the research entitled Designing a publishable L2 research project in 2020 believe about the essence of using current theories to enhance the possibilities of getting a paper published in an academic journal.
-However, what they think might be true when publishing research articles in international journals with higher impact factors.
-Based on this conclusion, the authors propose some practical recommendations that might be fruitful for future research agendas.
+This view might be different from what Egbert and Sanden (2015); Renandya (2020) believe about the essence of using current theories to enhance the possibilities of getting a paper published in an academic journal.
+However, what they think might be true when publishing research articles in international iournals with higher impact factors.